Food Allergies, Intolerances, & How to Accommodate Your Guests This Holiday Season

 2. Find Allergen Friendly Alternatives

-Flax Milk can be used in place of other creams or beverages in common recipes.
+Flax Milk can be used in place of other creams or milks in common recipes.
 It is naturally dairy free, soy free, gluten free, and nut free.
 It works well in baked good as well as cream based soups or mashed potatoes.

 Flaxseed can be used to make ‘flax eggs’ (learn how here) to use as a binder in many recipes; in place of almond meal for a nut-free alternative; as a gluten-free breadcrumb coating, and more!